 See the thing is the list is going to be white.
 The truth is that Britain and Europe engaged in colonisation, empire and slavery.
-The riches that were born out of those periods still trickle down through British society.
+The riches born out of those periods still trickle down through British society.

-I always wonder why it takes such a horrific event to be filmed for some people to even consider that there may be a problem.
+I always wonder why it takes such a horrific event to be filmed for some people even to consider that there may be a problem.

 Stately Homes and Historic Houses

-When I used to go to work on the tube another lifetime ago I used to love picking up ES magazine on a Thursday, it was the only thing I didn’t mind being thrust into my face in the street.
+When I used to go to work on the tube, another lifetime ago, I used to love picking up ES magazine on a Thursday.
+It was the only thing I didn’t mind being thrust into my face in the street.